acoiman/academic-kickstart/content/home/experience.md

   location = "Maracay - Venezuela"
   date_start = "2011-01-15"
   date_end = "2014-05-23"
-  description = """Using remote sensing, spatial analysis, and Geographic Information Systems (GIS) to build environmental and mining geodatabases."""
+  description = """Using Remote Sensing and GIS to extract geospatial data for environmental and mining management."""

 +++